alexiscn/filebox.app/_pages/changlog_tv.md

 Developing...

 - ADDED: add playback history to IPTV
+- ADDED: add TXT format support to IPTV
+- ADDED: add search channel feature to IPTV
+- ADDED: add back to emby home button to emby profile page
 - IMPROVED: change video quality to origin for BaiduPan
 - IMPROVED: improve user experience for IPTV playback selection
 - FIXED: fix issue that edit IPTV not working
+- FIXED: fix issue that some tvg logo can not displayed

 ## **Version 1.0.3**